deficollective/defiscan/src/content/protocols/lido-v2.md

 ValidatorsExitBus (proxy OssifiableProxy name ValidatorsExitBusOracle) 0x0De4Ea0184c2ad0BacA7183356Aea5B8d5Bf5c6e AccountingOracle 0x852deD011285fe67063a08005c71a85690503Cee (proxy) (impl name AccountingOracle)

+MEV Boost Relay Allowed List: 0xF95f069F9AD107938F6ba802a3da87892298610E

-To check: The legacy oracle, + its Repo contract listed in governance, is it still in use?
+To check: The legacy oracle, + its Repo contract listed in governance, is it still in use? => Main GateSeal expired but there is a another one for the CSM, most likely created through the blueprint and factory contracts.

 {
 "name": "GateSeal",